 Following a return assignment with Central Command, Taylor retired from the Army to work as a telecommunications system engineer on military C4I programs and as a project manager for advanced technology R&D programs.
 Much to his surprise, he found himself traveling to Europe and the Middle East, and continuing to monitor Stuttgarter Hofbraeu quality.

 Taylor is a life member of the 101st Airborne Division Association and Florida Gulf Coast Chapter of the 101st Airborne Division Association, the Military Officers Association of America, Disabled American Veterans and the Association of the United States Army.
-He also volunteers with the Pasco Sheriff's Office.
+He is a volunteer with the Pasco County Sheriff's Office.

 He also is a member of the OSS Society, Mystery Writers of America, the Florida Writers Association, the Military Writers Society of America, the Electronic Publishing Industry Coalition and is a past president of the Tampa Writers Alliance.